ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 7. Once the bucket is configured, the button will change to **Enable Object Storage**.

+**Important**

-During the enabling process, all console operations will be suspended.
+- During the enabling process, all console operations will be suspended.
 You will not be able to navigate or perform any other actions.
-{: note}

-After configuring the bucket, wait at least a couple of minutes before enabling object storage.
+- After configuring the bucket, wait for sometime before enabling object storage.
 This delay ensures proper synchronization between Netezza processes.
-{: note}

-Once enabled, object storage cannot be disabled via the console or command-line tools.
-To disable, you must contact IBM Support.
+- Once enabled, object storage cannot be disabled using the console or command-line tools.
+To disable, contact IBM Support.
-{: note}

 ## How to use object storage
 {: #htuos}